Mattlk13/workers.cloudflare.com/README.md

 # Image resources

+- `built-with-cloudflare.svg` is available for developers to show their Cloudflare usage on their websites.
+Please ensure that it remains available at `/built-with-cloudflare.svg` and that the `built-with-cloudflare.svg` file is not removed from the repository.
-`logo.svg` is being used by [Workers Builds](https://developers.cloudflare.com/workers/ci-cd/builds/) for displaying the Workers logo in pull request comments.
+- `logo.svg` is being used by [Workers Builds](https://developers.cloudflare.com/workers/ci-cd/builds/) for displaying the Workers logo in pull request comments.
 Please ensure that this file remains accessible at /logo.svg.